kshayk/pb-notification/readme.md

+# Paybox Notification Service
+This service meant for listening to RabbitMQ messages and sending notifications to the relevant users.

 ## How to run the project
 1. Clone the project and the docker compose project that contains all the relevant services: https://github.com/kshayk/pb-docker
 2. Run the docker compose project